Blindness is Confusing.

 A person is considered legally blind if they have a visual acuity of 20/200 or lower out of their best-seeing eye while wearing corrective lenses or contacts.
 People with a visual field less than or equal to 20 degrees, meaning that they see objects straight in front of them but have no peripheral vision, are also legally blind.
 Legal blindness is a vast spectrum where some only have light and shadow perception while others have enough residual vision to read print.
 Approximately 85 percent of people who are legally blind have some form of remaining vision and very few of us are completely “in the dark.”

 This is a tricky one to answer!
 I often describe my eyesight as the equivalent of a greasy iPhone camera, but since I’ve had the same vision my whole life, I don’t actively “perceive” my surroundings as blurry.
 My visual acuity is 20/400, which means that I can see objects 20 feet away that a person with 20/20 vision would be able to see 400 feet away.
 Relative to other people I’ve met with albinism, my distance vision is definitely on the lower end, but my eyesight up close is surprisingly good (Yes, let me brag about being able to read a check).
-Here are some photos to help you get a sense of what my world looks like:

 Nystagmus!
 People with albinism often experience rapid involuntary eye movement that can be horizontal, vertical, or rotary - they pretty much move in whatever wonky direction they like!
 I don’t notice my nystagmus unless I am extremely tired.